Sony Xperia 1 IV: Hardware

-The Xperia 1 IV is powered by the 4 nm (4LPE) Qualcomm Snapdragon 8 Gen 1 SoC and an Adreno 730 GPU, accompanied by 12GB of LPDDR5 RAM, 256 GB or 512 GB storage space (expandable up to 1 TB), and single/dual-hybrid nano-SIM card slot depending on region.
+The Xperia 1 IV is powered by the 4 nm (4LPE) Qualcomm Snapdragon 8 Gen 1 SoC and an Adreno 730 GPU, accompanied by 12 GB of LPDDR5 RAM, 256 GB or 512 GB storage space (expandable up to 1 TB), and single/dual-hybrid nano-SIM card slot depending on region.
 The phone features a 21:9 4K CinemaWide HDR 10-bit 120 Hz OLED display first seen in the Xperia 1 III, now improved with 50% more brightness.
+The Xperia 1 IV's touch sampling rate is 240 Hz.
 The phone has a larger 5000 mAh battery (from 4500 mAh of the 1 III), and supports 30 W Fast Charging alongside Qi wireless charging with reverse wireless charging support.
 The phone has front-facing dual stereo speakers with redesigned drivers, and support for 360 Reality Audio.
-There is also a 3.5 mm stereo audio jack with support for both high-resolution audio output as well as microphone input for plugged in peripherals such as an external microphone for vlogging.
+There is also a 3.5 mm stereo audio jack with support for both high-resolution audio output and microphone input for plugged in peripherals such as an external microphone for vlogging.

 Camera

 The Xperia 1 IV has an improved triple camera setup from the 1 III.
 All three cameras are still 12 Megapixels, but sporting new sensors and optics for the ultrawide and telephoto.
-They consist of the main 12 MP Exmor RS IMX557 sensor behind a 24 mm f/1.7 lens with OIS, an ultrawide 12MP IMX563 sensor with 16 mm f/2.2 lens, both of which have phase-detection autofocus, and a 0.3 MP IMX316 3D TOF depth sensor.
+They consist of the main 12 MP Exmor RS IMX557 sensor behind a 24 mm f/1.7 lens with optical image stabilization (OIS), an ultrawide 12MP IMX563 sensor with 16 mm f/2.2 lens, both of which have phase-detection autofocus, and a 0.3 MP IMX316 3D TOF depth sensor.
+The latter is also the final time it was included in any Sony Xperia device, as Xperia 1 V removes the 3D TOF depth sensor and RGBC-IR sensor as well.

 The highlight of the 1 IV is its continuous zoom telephoto lens, a major improvement over its predecessor's variable zoom telephoto.
-It is a 12 MP 1/3.5" sensor with 1.0µm pixels and PDAF, contained in the same periscope design like the 1 III, it can now zoom between 85mm all the way up to 125mm without any stepping or using digital zoom, just like a true digital camera.
-There is no confirm detail on the specific Sony IMX sensor used on the telephoto, other than some insights by independent reviewers such as GSMArena where they've discovered that it is "presumably" an IMX650, a 40-MP sensor with a 1/1.7-inch optical format that was last used on the Huawei P30 and P30 Pro smartphones.
-Whether or not this is true, either implementing the same 12-MP crop as the Xperia PRO-I on the IMX650, or the hardware information app HWiNFO used could be reporting incorrect data (which according to Notebookcheck seems unlikely), or if it's using a new or unknown IMX sensor altogether, remains to be seen.
+It is a 12 MP 1/3.5" sensor with 1.0 μm pixels and PDAF, contained in the same periscope design like the 1 III, it can now zoom between 85 mm all the way up to 125 mm without any stepping or using digital zoom, just like a true digital camera.
+There is no confirm detail on the specific Sony IMX sensor used on the telephoto, other than some insights by independent reviewers such as GSMArena where they've discovered that it is “presumably” an IMX650, a 40-MP sensor with a 1/1.7-inch optical format that was last used on the Huawei P30 and P30 Pro smartphones.
+Whether this is true, either implementing the same 12-MP crop as the Xperia PRO-I on the IMX650, or the hardware information app HWiNFO used could be reporting incorrect data (which according to Notebookcheck seems unlikely), or if it's using a new or unknown IMX sensor altogether, remains to be seen.